 According to VA loan reports, about 90% of its borrowers are attracted to the mortgage program for the zero-down feature on purchase loans.
 Additionally and even though VA loans of 100% LTV are common, private mortgage insurance is never required.

 Valery Behr, veterans advocate for iFreedom Direct®, says, “Our veterans have sacrificed so much for our country, the least we can do is help them achieve their dream of homeownership.”

-For additional information on VA loans and easy qualifying standards, contact
+For additional information on VA loans and easy qualifying standards, contact a dedicated lender.

 * Origination Insight Report Fiscal 2011 published by Ellie Mae, Inc.

 ***Conventional and FHA